KZTN/COVID-RN/README-US.md

 ## ⚠️ Warning
-<b>🔥 A new API server status console and call request count is being designed, the planned development and implementation period is until the end of the month.
-See the <a href="#Workflow">Workflow</a>.</b>

-<b>🔥 A new API has been developed and is ready to use, check the <a href="#-Documentation">Documentation</a>.</b>

-> It's highly recommended for new users use V2.
-Because V1, while continuing to receive daily data, will no longer support new updates.

 > Requests for specific dates have been implemented and are released for use and consultation, the related documentation has also been updated.